shamedgh/temporal-specialization/INSTALL.md

 We use Andersen's points-to analysis algorithm to generate the callgraph of the application.
 We have modified [SVF](https://github.com/SVF-tools/SVF) to prune spurious edges which do not match argument types (only struct types).
 This is the main element used in our temporal specialization approach.
+We describe this in detail in Section 5.1.1 in the paper.

 ```
 export SVF_HOME=[path-to-svf-home]